qdrant/qdrant/README.md

 pip install qdrant-client
 ```

-The client offers a convenient way to interact with Qdrant from Python across 3 different modes:
+The python client offers a convenient way to start with Qdrant locally:

 ```python
 from qdrant_client import QdrantClient